texx00/sandypi/readme.md

 At the moment, the software is tested only with Marlin 2.0 and Grbl 1.1 Should be compatible with other firmwares as well.
 If not please open an issue.

 The software has been built succesfully on Windows and Raspbian OS (running on Raspberry pi 3 B+ or 4).

-Raspberry pi zero is not supported yet.
+Raspberry Pi Zero W can be used but it is necessary to follow [this guide](/docs/pizero_installation.md)

 ## Marlin 2.0 setup
 In the settings select the serial port, the correct baudrate (usually 115200 or 250000) and the correct firmware type.